Nv7-GitHub/GPGame/README.md

 ### Keyboard Input
 To get keyboard input, all keys pressed are stored in the GPGame.engine.GPGame keys_pressed attribute.
 To check for arrow keys, import K_LEFT, K_RIGHT, K_UP, and K_DOWN, and check if they are in the keys_pressed list.

+### Mousedown
+To check if the mouse is down, there is a mousedown attribute of a GPGame.engine.GPGame object.
+If it is false, the mouse is not pressed, and if it is true, the mouse is pressed.

 # Components
 You can import these components from GPGame.components.
 All components are children of Kivy.uix.widget.Widget.
 Their widgets are stored in there kobj attribute.
 If they are canvas items, they have a ktype attribute of GP and a kcol attribute with a kivy.graphics.Color object, and if they are a uix element, their ktype is simply GPG.